Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module1_Notes.md

   * Practice of ensuring **confidentiality**, **integrity**, and **availability** of information.
   * Protects networks, devices, and data from *unauthorized access*.

+- The **CIA triad** is a foundational model in cybersecurity that represents three core principles essential for securing information:

+    * **Confidentiality**: Ensures that sensitive information is accessed only by authorized individuals.
+This can be achieved through encryption, access controls, and authentication measures.

+    * **Integrity**: Guarantees that data remains accurate and unaltered during storage and transmission.
+Techniques such as hashing, checksums, and digital signatures help maintain data integrity.

+    * **Availability**: Ensures that information and resources are accessible to authorized users when needed.
+This involves implementing redundancy, failover systems, and regular maintenance to prevent downtime.

 * **Types of Threats**: